J4X-98/Writeups/Websites/DamnVulnerableDeFi/11_Backdoor/writeup.md

 }
 ```

-Besides this we are also deploying a GnosisSafe (which we can use as a singleton later), a GnosisSafeProxyFactory (that we must use to generate the proxies) and our DamnValuableToken of which we want to steal 40.
+Besides this, we are also deploying a GnosisSafe (which we can use as a singleton later), a GnosisSafeProxyFactory (that we must use to generate the proxies), and our DamnValuableToken of which we want to steal 40.

 ## Solution